harryprince/renkun-ken.github.io/_posts/2014-08-08-difference-between-magrittr-and-pipeR.md

 ## pipeR: Principles and rules

 pipeR is built on the a very simple principle: an operator should be as simple, predictable, and definite as possible.
-In other words, a user should take a look and quickly know what it means and does, and its behavior should in most cases brings least surprise.
+In other words, a user should take a look and quickly know what it means and does, and its behavior should in most cases bring least surprise.

 Therefore, pipeR's operator `%>>%` follows the following rules to decide which type of piping it performs: